-- when law provisions requiring gender balance are not effective anymore, it is in any case important to keep ensuring that at least 1/3 of the board of statutory auditors is constituted by statutory auditors belonging to the least represented gender, both at the appointment and during the mandate.
-In addition to the provisions set forth by the law, it is deemed appropriate to keep ensuring also that at least 1/3 of the board of statutory auditors is constituted by members belonging to the least represented gender.
-Such provision has been strengthened by expunging, as resolved by the extraordinary shareholder's meeting of May 24, 2018, the transitional clause that limited the time effectiveness of the statutory provisions aimed at ensuring the balance between genders in the composition of the board of statutory auditors of Enel; - the Group's international activities perspective should be taken into account ensuring the presence of at least one regular statutory auditor having an adequate internationally-oriented experience.
-Such international profile is also considered important in order to prevent both the standardization of opinions and the development of "group thought" and is evaluated on the basis of the managerial, professional, academic and institutional activities carried out in the international context by each statutory auditor;

-- in order to balance continuity and renewal in the management, a balanced combination of different seniorities - as well as different ages - should be guaranteed within the board of statutory auditors; - statutory auditors shall, as a whole, be competent in the business where Enel Group operates, meaning the electric power and gas sectors.
-To this purpose, the statutory auditors are invited to participate to an induction program organized by the Company; - statutory auditors shall have a managerial and/or professional academic and/or institutional profile, such as to mix diverse and complementary experiences and skills.
+- when law provisions requiring gender balance are not effective anymore, it is in any case important to keep ensuring that at least 1/3 of the board of statutory auditors is constituted by statutory auditors belonging to the least represented gender, both at the election and during the mandate.
+In addition to the provisions set forth by the law, it is deemed appropriate to keep ensuring also that at least 1/3 of the board of statutory auditors is constituted by members belonging to the least represented gender; - the Group's international activities perspective should be taken into account ensuring the presence of at least one regular statutory auditor having an adequate internationally-oriented experience.
+Such international profile is also considered important in order to prevent both the standardization of opinions and the development of "group thought" and is evaluated on the basis of the managerial, professional, academic and institutional activities carried out in the international context by each statutory auditor; - in order to balance continuity and renewal in the management, a balanced combination of different seniorities - as well as different ages - should be guaranteed within the board of statutory auditors; - statutory auditors shall, as a whole, be competent in the business where Enel Group operates, meaning the electric power and gas sectors.
+To this purpose, the statutory auditors are invited to participate to an induction program organized by the Company; - statutory auditors shall have a managerial and/or professional and/or academic and/or institutional profile, such as to mix diverse and complementary experiences and skills.
 In particular, at least one regular member and one alternate member shall be registered with the auditors' register and shall have exercised statutory audit for a minimum of three years.
 Further requisites of professionality are required by the law and Enel's Corporate bylaws and are confirmed in the policy.
 Moreover, taking into account the key role played by the Chairman, the policy describes the soft skills more suitable for the relevant tasks.